 To find answers to our questions, we looked at the available research on BHB, ketones and the effects of a deficient carb diet.
 We also investigated Sparta Nutrition, the company behind Keto Boost.
 What we found out might have you giving up your keto diet for good.

 Keto Boost can be purchased through their Official Site.

 What is KetoBoost?

-Keto Boost is a diet pill BHB salts that will boost ketone levels in an attempt to make maintaining a state of ketosis easier.
+Sparta Nutrition Keto Boost was a diet pill BHB salts that will boost ketone levels in an attempt to make maintaining a state of ketosis easier.

-To understand Keto boost, you first have to understand ketosis.
-According to Medical News Today, ketosis is a metabolic process that occurs when the body doesn’t have enough glucose to burn for energy.
+To understand Keto Boost, you first have to understand ketosis.
+Ketosis is a metabolic process that occurs when the body doesn’t have enough glucose to burn for energy.
 Glucose is our primary source of energy.
 When we don’t have enough glucose, our bodies seek out an alternative energy source.
 When we enter a state of ketosis, our bodies break down fat for energy instead of glucose.
 The ketogenic diet revolves around depriving our bodies of glucose(carbs), so we will burn fat instead.

 Diet pill BHB salts function on the premise that exogenous ketones will boost ketone levels and reduce the amount of time it takes to enter a state of ketosis.

 2020 Update: According to Sparta Nutrition, Keto Boost is no longer available for sale from the company.